June 2020 Pennsylvania–New Jersey derecho

-On the morning and early afternoon of June 3, 2020, a powerful derecho (a line of windstorms moving together) crossed Pennsylvania and New Jersey, causing four confirmed fatalities.
-It was the deadliest derecho in the region since 1950.
+On the morning and into the early afternoon of June 3, 2020, a powerful derecho crossed the U.S. states of Pennsylvania and New Jersey, resulting in four fatalities.
+It was the deadliest derecho event in the region since 1950.

-The storms were part of a mesoscale convective system (a complex of associated thunderstorms) which formed just outside of Oil City, Pennsylvania, and began moving eastward across Lake Erie just after 5 a.m.
+The storms were part of a mesoscale convective system which formed just outside of Oil City, Pennsylvania, and began moving eastward across Lake Erie just after 5 a.m.
 (EDT).
-The Storm Prediction Center (SPC) made its first warning around 8:30 a.m., and damaging wind reports began about 20 minutes later.
-A severe thunderstorm watch was put into effect around the region just after 10 a.m., as warm, humid temperatures further destabilized the squall line.
+The Storm Prediction Center made its first warning around 8:30 a.m., and damaging wind reports began about 20 minutes later.
+A severe thunderstorm watch was put into effect in the region just after 10 a.m., as warm, humid temperatures further destabilized the squall line.
 By the time that the storm crossed the Delaware River into New Jersey, wind speeds were equivalent to those of a Category 1 hurricane.
-By 2 p.m., the storm had dissipated off the coast.
+By 2 p.m., the storm had dissipated offshore.

 Fallen trees and power lines resulted in four deaths across southeastern Pennsylvania.
 Wind speeds also resulted in severe property damage from fallen trees, and at least two buildings lost their roofs.
 Over 850,000 individuals lost electricity due to storm damage, and for many, power was not restored for several days.
-PECO Energy recruited service crews from outside the region to work on restoring electricity in homes, while drone technology was used to survey the damage.
-Repairs were slowed by several days of severe weather following the initial storm, but by June 6, the thunderstorms had come to an end.
+PECO Energy recruited service crews from outside the region to work on restoring electricity to homes, while drone technology was used to survey the damage.
+Repairs were slowed by several days of thunderstorms following the initial storm, but by June 6, the severe weather had come to an end.